 John France (Musicweb International)

-I have to say immediately that Barbara Karaskiewicz seems to have known Szymanowski and his language for a number of years and reading her biography it is clear that she started to play his music when she was just fifteen and took part in the Karol Szymanowski Competition with she was sixteen in 1997 winning a distinction.
+I have to say immediately that Barbara Karaskiewicz seems to have known Szymanowski and his language for a number of years and reading her biography it is clear that she started to play his music when she was just fifteen.
 You are in safe hands with this CD.
 But that’s not to say that others have not achieved great things with this music.

 Gary Higginson (Musicweb International)